-O.RESIDUAL can be met by the combination of functional requirements as follows:
+O.RESIDUAL can be met by the combination of SFRs as follows:

-- a) FDP_RIP.1 requires overwriting the following objects' area one or more times upon the deallocation of the resource from the following objects. - The target objects are the spool image data file on the HDD, filing image data file on the HDD, address book data file on the HDD, jobs completed list data file on the HDD and the spool image data file in the Flash memory. - The resource from these objects is deallocated when the jobs are completed or cancelled, the user deletes the confidential file and the specific data clear program is invoked by the operation made by the administrator. - Specific data clear programs described in the previous paragraph include Clear All Memory, Clear Address Book Data and Registered Data in MFP, Clear Document Filing Data, Clear All Data in Job Status Jobs Completed List and Power Up Auto Clear. - b) According to FMT SMF.1, the management capability defined in FDP RIP.1 is provided. - c) In each of the following functional requirements, the management capability defined in FDP_RIP.1 is restricted to the administrator. - According to FMT_MOF.1a, the capability is restricted to the administrator to enable each of the functions of Clear All Memory, Clear Document Filing Data, Clear Address Book Data and Registered Data in MFP, Clear All Data in Job Status Jobs Completed List and Power Up Auto Clear included in the TSF relating to FDP_RIP.1. - According to FMT_MOF.1b, the capability is restricted to the administrator to disable each of the functions of Clear All Memory, Clear Document Filing Data and Power Up Auto Clear included in the TSF relating to FDP RIP.1. - According to FMT_MOF.1c, the capability is restricted to the administrator to modify the behaviour of each of the functions of Clear Document Filing Data and Power Up Auto Clear included in the TSF relating to FDP_RIP.1. - According to FMT_MTD.1c, the capability is restricted to the administrator to query or modify the TSF data relating to FDP_RIP.1: Number of Times Auto Clear at Job End Program is repeated, Number of Times Data Clear is repeated, the data areas to be cleared by Power Up Auto Clear Program and Number of Times Power Up Auto Clear Program is Repeated.
+- a) FDP\RIP.1 requires to overwrite the following objects' area one or more times upon the deallocation of the resource from the following objects. - The target objects are the spool image data file on the HDD, filing image data file on the HDD, address book data file on the HDD and the spool image data file in the Flash memory. - The resource from these objects is deallocated when the jobs are completed or cancelled, the user deletes the confidential file and the specific data clear function is invoked by the operation made by the administrator. - Specific data clear functions described in the previous paragraph include Clear All Memory, Clear Document Filing Data and Clear Address Book Data and Registered Data in MFP. - b) According to FMT\SMF.1, the management capability defined in FDP\RIP.1 is provided. - c) In each of the following SFRs, the management capability defined in FDP\RIP.1 is restricted to the administrator. - According to FMT\MOF.1a, the capability is restricted to the administrator to enable each of the functions of Clear All Memory, Clear Document Filing Data and Clear Address Book Data and Registered Data in MFP included in the TSF relating to FDP RIP.1. - According to FMT\MOF.1b, the capability is restricted to the administrator to disable each of the functions of Clear All Memory and Clear Document Filing Data included in the TSF relating to FDP\RIP.1.

-Conflict does not occur in c) because each functional requirement in c) is independent.
-Conflict does not occur in b) and c) because b) and c) defines the management of a) mutually and supplementary.
+Conflict does not occur in c) because each SFR in c) is independent.
+Conflict does not occur in b) and c) because b) and c) defines the management of a) mutually and supplementarily.

-Thus, these functional requirements do not conflict to meet O.RESIDUAL.
+Thus, these SFRs do not conflict to meet O.RESIDUAL.